-The tentative plan for a subdivision or partition shall contain the following information along with any supplemental information identified during the pre-application conference.
-The tentative plan for a partition shall contain the following information that is required by the city as is determined at the conference with the partitioner:
+The tentative plan for a subdivision or partition shall contain the following information along with any supplemental information identified during the pre-application conference.:

-- C. A. Proposed name of the subdivision.
+- A. Proposed name of the subdivision.
 The name shall not duplicate, be the same in spelling or alike in pronunciation with any other recorded subdivision; - B. North point and date; - C. Location of the subdivision or partition by section, township and range, and legal description sufficient to define the location and boundaries of the proposed tract; - D. A vicinity map, at an appropriate scale showing adjacent property boundaries and abutting land uses; - E. Names, addresses and telephone numbers of the owner or owners of the property; - F. Name, business address, telephone number, and number of the registered engineer or licensed surveyor who prepared the plan of the proposed subdivision or partition and the date of the plan preparation;

-- G. Streets existing: location, names, pavement widths, alleysalleys, and rights-of-way on and abutting the tract.
+- G. Streets existing: location, names, pavement widths, alleys, and rights-of-way on and abutting the tract.
 Source of datum shall be indicated on the tentative plan; - H. Streets, proposed: location, right-of-way, roadway widths, approximate radius of curves, and grades; - I. Streets, future: the pattern of future streets from the boundary of the parcel to include other tracts within two hundred feet surrounding and adjacent to the proposed land division; - J. Easements: location, widths and purpose of all existing or proposed easements on and abutting the tract; - K. Utilities: location of all existing and proposed storm sewers, sanitary sewers and water lines on and abutting the tract; - L. Contour lines having the following minimum intervals: - 1.
 Two-foot contour intervals for ground slopes 20 percent or less. - 2.
 Five-foot contours intervals for ground slopes over 20 percent. - M. Wooded areas: location of all trees with a diameter 6-inch or greater when measured four feet above the ground; - N. Flood areas: location of the 100-year floodplain; - O. Lots and parcels: approximate dimensions of all lots and parcels, all lot sizes in square feet or acres, and proposed lot and block numbers; - P. All parcels of land intended to be dedicated or reserved for public use, with the purpose, condition, or limitations of such reservations clearly indicated; - Q. Existing uses of the property, including scaled location and present use of all existing structures to remain on the property after platting.
 (Ord.
 95-20 § 1)